 As technology in the restaurant industry continues to advance, it can play a crucial role in reducing food waste.
 Data collected by a restaurant’s POS system can provide valuable insight into which menu items are the most and least popular.
 This data can be used for more accurate inventory management and menu planning.

 AI and Machine Learning are also helping restaurants reduce food waste.
-For example, Lineup.ai’s AI-powered sales forecasting takes both historical and forward-looking data into account.
-This can help restaurants while placing orders from suppliers as they’ll have a better idea of how much food they may need.
+For example, Lineup.ai’s AI-powered sales forecasting takes both historical and forward-looking data into account, helping you predict sales and labor needs for up to 4 weeks in advance.

 Government Regulations and Programs Promoting Food Waste Reduction